jschwarzwalder/aws-sdk-php/docs/guide/handlers-and-middleware.rst

         use Aws\Middleware;

         $middleware = Middleware::tap(function ($cmd, $req) {
-            // observe the step
+            // Observe the step
         });

-        // Append to the end of the step with a custom name.
+        // Append to the end of the step with a custom name
         $client->getHandlerList()->appendInit($middleware, 'custom-name');
         // Prepend to the beginning of the step
         $client->getHandlerList()->prependInit($middleware, 'custom-name');